-Section Number Summary Impact CBO Score(s) accordingly.
+Section Number Summary Impact CBO Score(s) are erroneously disenrolled. them accordingly.
 If passed, this would codify current regulations in place.
 SEC.
 44105 Medicaid provider screening requirements Beginning January 1, 2028, state plans must require states to conduct monthly verification of provider eligibility to determine whether the provider has been terminated from participation in Medicare, CHIP, or another state's Medicaid program.
 This provision builds on provisions in the 21st Century Cures Act to ensure that states do not spend Medicaid funds on items and services associated with terminated providers.
 CBO does not estimate any savings connected to this proposed provision.
 SEC.
 44106 Additional Medicaid provider screening requirements Beginning January 1, 2028, state plans must require states to conduct quarterly verification of provider death status.
 If passed, this section would codify current regulations in place.
-CBO estimates a decrease in direct spending of less than \$500,000 as a result of this provision.
+According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of less than \$500,000 over ten years (2025-2034).
 SEC.
-44107 Removing good faith waiver for payment reduction related to certain erroneous excess payments under Medicaid Reduces the maximum amount of excessive/improper payments that can be "waived" by HHS (by deducting the amount of erroneous payments made for ineligible individuals and certain payments and overpayments for eligible individuals).
+44107 Removing good faith waiver for payment reduction related to certain erroneous excess payments under Medicaid Reduces the maximum amount of excessive/improper payments that can be "waived" by HHS (by deducting the amount of erroneous payments made for ineligible individuals and overpayments for eligible individuals).
 Most often, improper payments made to state Medicaid programs are the result of paperwork issues: the state billed for eligible health services for people enrolled in Medicaid but lacked proper documentation.
 Current law recognizes that there may be such administrative challenges and gives states an "allowable" error rate of 3%.
-The law allows HHS to waive fiscal penalties to a state that has exceeded the error rate if they have made a "good faith effort" to meet all requirements.
-CBO did not estimate the impact of this provision.
+The law allows HHS to waive fiscal penalties to a state that has exceeded the error rate if they have made a According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$7.4 billion over ten years (2025-2034)